donmccurdy/input-tokenizer/README.md

 <link rel="stylesheet" type="text/css" href="input_style.css" />
 ```

-* Finally, call the plugin on your input(s).
+* Finally, call the plugin on your input at the end of your \<body\>\</body\> tag contents or once the page has loaded.
 If you've added the ".myTokenInput" class to yours, you might do something like this:

 ```html
 <script type="text/javascript">